walles/numbervaders/README.md

 * Add a numeric keyboard
 * Fire away numbers when keys are pressed
 * Make maths assignments fall from the sky
+* Shoot at maths assignments when the right answer is entered